TanmayD32/Dewey/README.md

 HOW TO INSTALL?

-1. You have to install letest python verson on your Desktop.
+1. You have to install latest python verson on your Desktop.
 Link- https://www.python.org/downloads/
 Steps to install- https://www.youtube.com/watch?v=uDbDIhR76H4